Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 Nope.
 Not true.
 Because cryptocurrencies are speculative.
 It’s a good word to know.

 “Cryptocurrencies — relative to stocks, ETFs, and commodities like gold — are a very new thing,” says Danish Ajmeri, the Head of Wealthsimple Crypto.
 “They have only been around for about a decade.
 It’s still unclear what the long-term prospects of this space will be.”
 Because of the relative newness of cryptocurrencies, they don’t yet possess a history of returns, which is a valuable metric for measuring an asset’s long-term stability.
 “With stocks, for example, there’s a lot of underlying financial data and economics that underpin what the valuation of a company is,” he says.
 With cryptocurrencies, on the other hand, there’s a higher risk that “the value could go down to zero, or go up exponentially, or end up somewhere in the middle.”

 This is why many investors refer to cryptocurrencies as speculative investments.
 They’re new, and they’re more vulnerable to investor psychology.
 “The question of whether [a specific type of cryptocurrency] will even be around in a few years, and if it is, what is it actually going to be worth, makes it hard for investors — and especially people who aren’t well-informed — from making smart, educated decisions about how much of their wealth they should be putting in something like this and what kind of expectations they should have for the returns.”

 2. Because I’m smart enough to keep all my crypto safe right here on my computer

 Bitcoin and other cryptocurrencies are unfortunately a favoured target for scammers.
-Remember when Jeff Bezos, Elon Musk, and Barack Obama suddenly tweeted that they were matching any bitcoin donations sent to an attached link, and victims lost over $100,000 in assets?
+Remember when Jeff Bezos, Elon Musk, and Barack Obama suddenly tweeted that they were matching any bitcoin donations sent to an attached link, and victims lost ?
 Crypto isn’t like a credit card, where you have some protection from bad actors.
 Once cryptocurrencies leave their designated “wallets,” — aka an online app that holds your currency — there’s no way to reverse the transaction.
 Trading platforms are vulnerable to hacking.